 To paraphrase This Is Spinal Tap, sometimes you need an AC unit that goes to 11.
 That’s where the SereneLife Powerful Portable Room Air Conditioner comes in.
 For just a few more bucks than the midrange units on this list, you get that extra oomph when you really need it.

-Pros: At a 10,000 BTU output, this is the strongest units on the list, and the most (well, probably just over what) most rooms in the U.S. need.
+Pros: With a 10,000 BTU output, this is one of the strongest units on the list, and the most (well, probably just over what) most rooms in the U.S. need.
 While the company doesn’t post its units’ range, they claim that some customers use two or three of these to cool an entire home.
 From our experience, we see this as a distinct possibility.
 Of course, the unit comes with the traditional perks of dehumidifier function, remote, LCD readout, timer, and multiple fan settings.

 Cons: My goodness, is this 63-pound behemoth heavy.
 Despite the company’s assurance that this unit is portable, the only way we could recommend this is if it also had a steering wheel.
 Also, just like others on this list that don’t use water to cool, you’ll need to run a hose out a window (parts included) for exhaust.